robotix/2020.robotix.in/_events/tesseract.md

 *   There is only one safe return path.

 *   In case of the bot failing at any of the checkpoints, the participant will be permitted to take a re-run, the rules of which are mentioned below.

+*   The time limit for Round 1 is 7 minutes.
+Penalty will be awarded for every minute exceeding the time limit.

 #### Round 2